Gui-JVale/cs-core/docs/software-architecture/quality-atributes/performance.md

 - _Source of stimulus_: The trigger of the event, this can be internal or external (possible multiple) to the system.
 - _Stimulus_: The event arrivals.
 - _Artifact_: The entire system, or specific components of the system
+- _Environment_: In which state the system is when events arrive?
+Normal mode, overloaded, operating in degraded mode, etc.
 - _Response_: The system process (or fails to process) the arriving events
 - _Response Measure_: The time it takes to process the arriving events.
 It can be measured by the parameters explained above: latency, throughput, jitter, etc.